rknudson/notes/DnD Notes/September23.20.md

 		- They turn into a dragon
 			- "if you believe in the prophecy I cannot speculate. however it will cause conflict if their nature becomes known"
 			- We present Kjell an offer.
 In times long past, a dragon would choose a mortal champion. and enter in with them a bond of blood.
-			- They are offering this to kjell, the dreamscale.
+			- They are offering this to Kjell, the dreamscale.
-			- Kjell must murder the imperion union.
+			- Kjell must murder the Emprion Union.
 			- They will bind their blood